tacowordpress/tacowordpress/README.md

 ## Usage

+1. Add Taco to your composer.json file:

+        {
+          "require": {
+            "tacowordpress/tacowordpress": "dev-master"
+          }
+        }

-1. Include Composer's autoload in wp-config.php before the 'stop editing' message
+2. Include Composer's autoload in wp-config.php

+        // Composer autoloader
-2. Add this to the top of functions.php
+        // Add to the top of wp-config.php require_once realpath(__DIR__.'/../vendor/autoload.php');

+3. Initialize Taco in functions.php

+        // Initialize Taco
         \Taco\Loader::init();

 ## PHPUnit tests
-First, you will need to create a database and configure db-config.php to match your database credentials.
-Then run:
+If you want to contribute, you should create corresponding PHPUnit tests for your functionality or fix.
+You will need to create a database and configure db-config.php with your database credentials.
+Then pull down the latest Composer updates which includes PHPUnit, and run the PHPUnit tests:

     $ composer update --dev
     $ vendor/bin/phpunit tests